 Joel Sussman - Vocals, Piano, Synthesizer and Guitar

 Joel began playing professionally in rock bands at the age of 15 while growing up in Edmonton, Canada.
-After graduation from the University of Alberta, and a year working as a social worker in Israel for Sherut La'am (Israel Peace Corp), he moved to Boston to acquire an MBA from Northeastern University, and now runs his own financial services company.
-He also has served since 1992 as a High Holiday Cantor at Temple Israel of Natick.
+After graduating from the University of Alberta, and a year working as a social worker in Israel for Sherut La'am (Israel Peace Corp), he moved to Boston to acquire an MBA from Northeastern University, and now runs his own financial services company and is a Long Term Care Insurance Specialist.
+He also has served since 1992 as a High Holiday Cantor at Temple Israel of Natick, MA.
 As one of the group's two songwriters, Joel composes SAFAM's music from his home in Newton, MA where he lives with his wife Debbie.
-They have three children - Ari, Jonathan and Mera.
+They have three children and two grandchildren: Ari (with his wife Jessica and their son Max), Jonathan (with his wife Sarah and their daughter Julie), and Mera (who will soon be married to Adam).

 Robbie Solomon - Vocals, Guitar, Mandolin and Flute

 Along with an Orthodox upbringing in Baltimore, Maryland, and rabbinical study at the Hebrew Union College, Cantor Solomon received conservatory training at the Rubin Academy in Jerusalem, Berklee College of Music, and New England Conservatory.
-He is certified as a cantor with both the Reform and Conservative movements, and he is listed on the faculty of the new cantorial/educator program at Hebrew College.
+He is certified with both the Reform and Conservative movements, the ACC and CA respectively.

 Alan Nelson - Vocals and Synthesizer

-Alan was born and raised in the Boston area where he is Purchasing and Marketing Director of a retail auto parts chain.
-While studying accordion and piano at the Chaloff School of Music, he directed Temple and youth group choirs, was music director at a Jewish summer camp, and served as Assistant Conductor of the Zamir Chorale of Boston.
-Alan currently resides in Natick, MA with his wife Debbie and his children Michelle and Adam.
+Alan was born and raised in the Boston area and formed an early appreciation for Jewish music at his synagogue where he directed Temple and youth group choirs.
+He attended Northeastern University and later, the Chaloff School of Music.
+While there, he served as music director at a Jewish summer camp and was a founding member and Assistant Conductor of the Zamir Chorale of Boston.
+After a 35-year career in purchasing and marketing with a successful Boston-based retail chain, he has turned his attention to insurance sales.
+Alan currently resides in Framingham, MA with his wife Debbie and their children Michelle and Adam.

 Dan Funk - Vocals